Yui010206/Yui010206.github.io/_pages/about.md

 Find me here: shoubin -atsign- cs . unc . edu

 # 🔥 News
+- *2025.03*: 🥦 VEGGIE is on arXiv.
 - *2025.02*: 💬 Gave an invited talk at **Twelve Labs**.
 - *2025.02*: 👀 2 papers accepted to **CVPR 2025**.
-Check 🌲VideoTree for dynamic/adaptive keyframe selection with LLM, 🔍Groundmore for a new motion-grounded video reasoning task.
+Check VideoTree for dynamic/adaptive keyframe selection with LLM, Groundmore for a new motion-grounded video reasoning task.
 - *2025.02*: 🧠 Will summer intern at **Google Deepmind**.
 - *2025.01*: 🇸🇬 3 papers accepted to **ICLR 2025**.
-Check ☕️CREMA for video+any modality reasoning, 🛡️SAFREE for training-free safe visual generation, and ⛓️SRDF for human-level VL-Navigation.
+Check ☕CREMA for video+any modality reasoning, SAFREE for training-free safe visual generation, and ⛓️SRDF for human-level VL-Navigation.
 - *2024.09*: 📓 1 paper accepted to **EMNLP 2024**.
 Check LLoVi for long VideoQA with LLM.
 - *2024.07*: 📹 1 paper accepted to **ACMMM 2024**.
 Check IVA-0 for controllable image animation.
 - *2024.06*: 💬 Gave an invited talk at **Google**.